 Here is the official ENERGY STAR climate zone map:

 Each ENERGY STAR-approved product is recommended for at least one of these zones.
-The second image shows the most recently-recommended criteria including U-Factor and Solar Heat Gain Coefficient for residential windows.
+Furthermore, the second image shows the most recently-recommended criteria including U-Factor and Solar Heat Gain Coefficient for residential windows.

 The HERO Program

 To encourage energy-efficient homes, some utility companies offer rebates for home improvements such as installing new windows.
 Consumers are urged to check with their local utility company to find out about rebates in their area and to ensure that they are purchasing qualifying products.

 Government-assisted programs like California’s HERO (Home Energy Renovation Opportunity) provide special financing opportunities to residential home owners as well as commercial property owners.
 So The HERO program offers 100% coverage of the costs associated with purchasing and installing eligible products.

 In addition and also HERO, like many similar programs, offers low-fixed interest rates.
 Also flexible rates for most products (sometimes between 5 – 20 years) and the option to have repayments made through your property taxes each year.

 Interest paid on the principal balance is also tax deductible.

 There are currently over 150,000 products eligible for HERO financing.
 Windows make up a large portion of the eligible products and other items include doors, water heaters, lighting fixtures, flooring, and much more.